lavaorg/telex/docs/DATA_FORMATS_OUTPUT.md

 # Output Data Formats

-In addition to output specific data formats, Telegraf supports a set of standard data formats that may be selected from when configuring many output plugins.
+In addition to output specific data formats, Telex supports a set of standard data formats that may be selected from when configuring many output plugins.